 The airport you need to fly in and out of is the international airport in the city of Bengaluru in the state of Karnataka.
 The airport is called Kempegowda International Airport.
 Please use this information when you are searching for flights or when speaking to your travel agent.
 We will organise your airport transfers.
 It is essential to provide details of when you will land and fly out.
 If you find flights and want to chat with us before you book, please email firstname.lastname@example.org

 It’s essential that you have adequate travel insurance when travelling to India.
-It’s always a good idea to check with your insurance company before you travel with us just to make sure.
+It’s always a good idea to check with your insurance company before you travel with us to make sure you are covered.

 You may or may not require vaccinations for India depending on the vaccinations you already have.
 To find out more information about vaccinations, make an appointment with your doctor or travel clinic.
 We can't give any advice on this matter, it is best to seek expert advice.

 We will travel with a basic first aid kit and have experience and awareness of what do should there be a medical emergency.

 We will ensure that there are opportunities to take comfort breaks when we are out and about.
 Most places we visit will have Western toilets but, in some places, you will need to squat!
 The bathroom floors are often wet because people typically clean themselves with water instead of toilet roll.
 We recommend you carry a pack of tissues and hand sanitizer with you when you're out and about.
 If you have never been to India before, you should be aware that the toilets can be a bit of a challenge initially.